-If additional stock is issued at a premium, the stock issuance is recorded by debiting cash for $75,000 [2,500 shares *$10 par value], crediting common stock for $25,000 [2,500 shares * $10 par value] and further crediting the balance of $50,000 [$75,000 – $25,000] i.e. paid-in capital in excess of base value of $25,000.
-One can observe that common stock is only used for recording the par value of the newly issued shares.
+If additional stock is issued at a premium, the stock issuance is recorded by debiting cash for $75,000 [2,500 shares *$10 par value]; crediting common stock for $25,000 [2,500 shares * $10 par value].
+Further crediting the balance of $50,000 [$75,000 – $25,000] i.e. paid-in capital in excess of base value of $25,000.
+One can observe that common stock is only for recording the par value of the newly issued shares.
 Additionally, the paid-in capital account records the entire premium the new investors are willing to pay for the shares.

-The entries have a different recording treatment when the securities premium amount is received with Application money and also with Allotment money.
+The entries have a different recording treatment when the securities premium amount is received with Application money and Allotment money.

 If the premium money is received with application money, it’s not credited directly to the Securities Premium Account.
-The application has been received but as there are possibilities of rejection, one needs to wait till the application is accepted and finalized.
+The application is received, but as there are possibilities of rejection, one must wait until the application is accepted and finalized.
 The entries would be:

 There will also be times when the stock premium is collected with the allotment money.
 The journal entries would be:

 Further, upon transfer of application money, the entry would be

 An important point to be noted here is that if any advance amount was received during the application, such money should be adjusted towards the share allotment account.
 However, firstly the advance money should be adjusted against the nominal value of sharesThe Nominal Value Of SharesNominal Value of Shares refers to a stated value that the business issues to a specific type of share for balance sheet purposes.
 You can calculate it by, Nominal Value of Shares = Value of the total Paid-up Share Capital/Total No. of outstanding shares at a given point in time, and if any balance remains, it shall be adjusted against the securities premium account.

 The account is listed on the equity section of the balance sheet and just below the common stock account.